Automation

 # Switch and verify the app is frontmost

-peekaboo app switch --to Safari --verify
+peekaboo app switch Safari --verify

 #Troubleshooting